I – NAME

 6.5.
 (A) If a protest results in a team being found guilty of playing an ineligible player in a game, the

-Offending team will forfeit the game points to the opposing team and may be subjected to an additional penalty as determined by the Board
+Offending team will forfeit the game points to the opposing team and may be subjected to an additional penalty as determined by the Board of Directors.

 (b) In the event a losing team is proven to have played an ineligible player the Board of Directors